letstatt/stress/README.md

 * If correct answers may vary you should get a **verifier** for your task, which accepts the test input and the output and make the decision of it.
-* Note that verifier and prime solution couldn't be set together
+* Note that verifier and prime solution cannot be set together.
 ```
 stress -g generator -v verifier solution_to_test
 ```